OCF Connector for AWS Athena: Query Log Ingestion

-Query log ingestion (QLI) from Athena uses AWS CloudTrail events and requires AWS CloudTrail to be enabled on the AWS account.
+Query log ingestion (QLI) from Amazon Athena uses AWS CloudTrail events and requires AWS CloudTrail to be enabled on the AWS account.

 QLI Configuration in AWS

-1. Verify that the CloudTrail for your AWS account logs Athena queries.
+1. Verify that the CloudTrail for your AWS account logs Amazon Athena queries.
 The event type StartQueryExecution should be logged.

-2. In Athena, create an external table using the SQL query example below.
+2. In Amazon Athena, create an external table using the SQL query example below.
 The external table can be created in any available database, including the Default database.
 When using the template, replace placeholder values with actual values for the table name and the CloudTrail S3 bucket name.

 CREATE EXTERNAL TABLE AwsDataCatalog.default.alation_qli (